DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 ## Statistical approach

 We can find anomalies in time series simply by searching for extreme values or outliers.
 In the `Dataset` chapter we build histograms of time series values.
 Most of the time series had distributions close to normal.
 This means that we can use interquartile distance to determine the outliers.
+Primary reasons for this choice is were the simplicity of the method.
+This simplicity associated with IQR means that results can be interpreted easily which would make communication of results to non-technical audience less troublesome.

 This approach has only one parameter which is the IQR coefficient.
 IQR coefficient determines how far away from the first and third quartile we consider time series value as an outlier.
 A commonly used rule is that a data point is an outlier if it is 1.5 * IQR above the third quartile or below the first quartile.
 Illustration of the described outliers detection method: